rgriff23/btw/README.md

 locateBayesTraits("YourPath/BayesTraits")
 ```

 This creates a hidden variable that `btw` will use to locate BayesTraits whenever you run a BayesTraits function.
+You will have to do this every time you start a new R session.